Practical Nursing Certificate Courses and Requirements →

-The licensed practical nurse (LPN) is a nurse who has successfully completed a practical nursing program, and has passed the NCLEX-PN, the state licensing exam.
-He/she may be employed in many different areas within the health care continuum: hospitals, nursing homes, extended care facilities, home health agencies, and doctor's offices, to name just a few.
+The licensed practical nurse (LPN) is a nurse who has successfully completed a practical nursing program, and has passed the NCLEX-PN, the National licensing exam.
+The Licensed Practical Nurse (LPN) works under their own license in accordance with Massachusetts General Laws.

 WHAT ROLES DOES A PRACTICAL NURSE HAVE AND

 Practical nurses provide nursing care for medical surgical patients in the hospital/or skilled nursing facility.
 Licensed Practical Nurses work with patients that have predictable outcomes and their responsibilities include, direct patient care hospitals, nursing homes, extended care facilities, home health agencies, doctor's offices, clinics to name just a few.
 LPN’s are valued members of the health care team and are responsible for assessing and treating patients in accordance with best nursing practice.

 WHAT IS MASSBAY’S PRACTICAL NURSING (PN) PROGRAM?